Member Benefits

 Programs

-South Dakota is a great place to do business.
+Summary South Dakota is a great place to do business.
 Maintaining a great place to do business requires a delicate balance of reasonable tax levels and adequate public infrastructure, especially in the area of education.
 This balance is not automatic nor guaranteed in the constitution.
 It takes work.
 The South Dakota Chamber of Commerce and Industry has done that work on behalf of the business community for nearly 85 years.
 This work has included responding to crises such as workers compensation coverage, attempts to pass corporate income taxes and countless regulations on business.
-Today the Chamber is focused on making sure South Dakota is well prepared for the economic transitions that could prove to be either a great boon or a tremendous disaster for our citizens.
+Today, the Chamber is focused on making sure South Dakota is well prepared for the economic transitions that could prove to be either a great boon or a tremendous disaster for our citizens.

 The South Dakota Chamber of Commerce and Industry has a multifaceted approach to keeping South Dakota an investment worthy state.
 Full time representation at the legislature (hired lobbyists cost up to $20,000/issue); ballot measure campaigns (management fees exceed $30,000); bulletins with analysis and updates (private service subscriptions can cost several hundred dollars); plus, programs to teach business to students, help emerging entrepreneurs and a gathering to analyze the region’s economy.